 “Women who have undertaken an educational path are more likely to send their children to school… They can work and contribute to the family income, sharing with their husband the burden of sustaining, economically, the family and improving the quality of their life …” – Zarmina Malalai, senior officer in education, Womanity Foundation Afghanistan.

 Since the regime’s fall in 2001, a record number of students have enrolled, including the highest percentage (36%) of female students in decades, but significant challenges remain.
-Continuing conflict coupled with the lack of infrastructure and trained teachers hinder the delivery of education.
-In Afghanistan, an estimated 68% of schoolteachers do not have the minimum teaching qualification (source: Afghanistan Ministry of Education).
-Alternatively,many schools in Afghanistan do not have washing or sanitary facilities and thus girls are reluctant to attend school, especially during menstruation.
-Play areas and sports facilities are in disrepair and lead to little or no physical play for many girls in school.
+Continuing conflict coupled with the lack of infrastructure and inadequately trained teachers hinder the delivery of education.
+In Afghanistan, an estimated 68% of schoolteachers do not have the minimum teaching qualification according to the Ministry of Education, and many schools do not have washing or sanitary facilities leaving girls reluctant to attend school, especially during menstruation.
+Play areas and sports facilities are often in disrepair and lead to little or no physical play for many girls in school.

 In 2008, the Government of Afghanistan laid out an ambitious 5-year strategy for a national education programme.
 It includes commitments to construct new schools; to increase the enrolment of girls; to provide more training for teachers; and to introduce an updated curriculum.
 Even so, the quality of education remains in question, with benchmarks undefined and underfunded.
-Quality is key to keeping children at school longer and into higher levels of education.
-And, quality education will ultimately accelerate progress in Afghan society.
+Quality education and an enabling environment is key to keeping children at school longer and accelerating progress for women in Afghan society.

 Our approach and actions